Identify a newly attached disk, create a primary partition using fdisk, and write the partition table safely.

 Nothing is committed until you write changes.

 Welcome to fdisk.
-Type 'm' for help, 'n' to create a new partition.
+Type 'm' for help.

 fdisk.